edhowland/viper/doc/help/vish.md

 ## Getting Starting

 To enter the Vish shell, first launch the command mode with alt semicolon.
-In command mode, once you hear the command prompt, type vish .
+In command mode, once you hear the command prompt, type vish , then press Enter.
 This launches the interactive Vish shell, where you can look around, enter new aliases and shell functions and generally just experiment.

 To exit the interactive shell and return to the Viper editor, enter vip and then Return key.